Satwik-Uppada298/Case_Study_Capgemini/README.md

 changed made in this file

-New changes made in personal laptop
+New changes made in personal laptop.